Polyhedral Horofunction Compactification as a Polyhedral Ball

 \begin{lem} If $R = \conv\{r_1, \ldots, r_k\}$ is a convex polytope, then

 \end{lem}

-\begin{proof} Define a function $f: R \lora \R$ via $f(q) = \langle q|x\rangle $.
-As $R$ is compact and $f$ is continuous and affine, $f$ takes its minimum and its maximum on the boundary of $R$.
+\begin{proof} For any $x \in X$, define a function $f_x: R \lora \RR$ via $f_x(q) = \langle q|x\rangle $.
+As $R$ is compact and $f_x$ is continuous and affine, $f_x$ takes its minimum and maximum on the boundary of $R$.
 Indeed, if the extrema would only lie in the interior of $R$, the derivative would be $0$ there.
-As $f$ is affine, it would be constant in contradiction to the assumption that it takes its extrema not on the boundary.
-As the boundary of $R$ is the finite union of several polyhedral convex sets, we can conclude in the same way that $f$ takes its minimum and maximum on the vertices $r_1, \ldots, r_k$. \end{proof}
+As $f_x$ is affine, it had then to be constant in contradiction to the assumption that it takes its extrema not on the boundary.
+As the boundary of $R$ is the finite union of several polyhedral convex sets, we can conclude in the same way that $f_x$ takes its minimum and maximum on the vertices $r_1, \ldots, r_k$. \end{proof}